featheredtoast/clojure-xmling/README.md

 # xmling

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+An attempt to see what it's like to parse an xml document in clojure

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0